Shirini: In Iranian context

-Shirini -- literally means "sweets" in Persian language ("shirin" = sweet).
-In Afghan culture shirini (sweets) are given in celebration.
-For example engagement parties are called “Shirini Khori” which is when the woman’s family accepts the suitor and provides an engagement sweet tray to the grooms family.
-People will give Shirini to relatives and those close after a wedding too in celebration similar to bonbonnieres.
+In Iranian culture shirini are given in celebration.
+For example engagement parties are called “shirini khori” which is when the woman’s family accepts the suitor and provides an engagement sweet tray to the grooms family.
+People will give shirini to relatives and those close after a wedding too in celebration similar to bonbonnieres.
 Other examples include a job promotion or graduation, where the individual who has graduated or been promoted may provide sweets to close ones.